 Telefon: +49 89 289-17060

 I am a postdoc in the group of Prof. Dr. Christian Liedtke, and am funded by the ERC Project K3CRYSTAL.
 My research interests are in algebraic and arithmetic geometry.
 I am particularly interested in p-adic cohomology theory and especially the de Rham-Witt complex.
 I study both foundational aspects and also applications to positive characteristic geometry.

 - "Overconvergent de Rham-Witt cohomology for semistable varieties" (with Andreas Langer) -- submitted. arXiv:1711.09943

 I wrote my University of Exeter PhD thesis under the excellent supervision of Prof. Andreas Langer.
 It can be found in the Exeter thesis repository here http://hdl.handle.net/10871/27636.

 In 2014 I wrote my University of Cambridge Part III essay under the supervision of Prof. Tony Scholl.
 The essay is an exposition of A. Borel's famous results on the algebraic K-theory of number fields.
 Interpreted correctly, this is the dimension zero case of the Beilinson conjectures linking special values of L-functions to motivic cohomology.
-I thoroughly enjoyed writing this essay and have retained an interest in regulators.
+I thoroughly enjoyed writing this essay and retain an interest in regulators.
 I include the link to the essay here in case anybody is interested.
 I stress that none of the material contained therein is original.